MihanN1/MernChat/README.md

 * Links settings
 * Forwarding settings
 * Message links
+* Reactions

 ### **1.6.x — Referral System**

-* Humorous referral rewards messages (“Wanted rewards?…”) as requested
+* Humorous referral rewards messages (“Wanted rewards?…”)
+* No actual rewards tho, as this is not for monetisation yet and there are no subscriptions or features that require them.

 ### **1.7.x — Webhooks**